Federating Google Cloud Identities with Azure Active Directory

 field.

-- Sign-in page URL: Copy the URL from the
+- Sign-in page URL: Copy from the

 Summary